Broadcast Channels with Privacy Leakage Constraints: Broadcast Channels with Privacy Leakage Constraints

-\begin{remark} The BC with a degraded message set and a privacy leakage constraint captures the BC with confidential messages \cite{Csiszar_Korner_BCconfidential1978} and the BC with a degraded message set \cite{Korner_BC_DegradedMessageSet1977}.
+\begin{remark}[Degraded Message Set Result - Special Cases] The BC with a degraded message set and a privacy leakage constraint captures the BC with confidential messages \cite{Csiszar_Korner_BCconfidential1978} and the BC with a degraded message set \cite{Korner_BC_DegradedMessageSet1977}.
 The former is obtained by taking $L_1=0$, while $L_1\to\infty$ recovers the latter.
-Setting $L_1=0$ or $L_1\to\infty$ into $\mathcal{C}_{\mathrm{DM}}(L_1)$ recovers the capacity regions of these special cases (see Section \ref{SUBSEC:special_cases_BC_Conf} for more details). \end{remark}
+Setting $L_1=0$ or $L_1\to\infty$ into $\mathcal{C}_{\mathsf{DM}}(L_1)$ recovers the capacity regions of these special cases (see Section \ref{SUBSEC:special_cases_BC_Conf} for more details). \end{remark}

+We next characterize the leakage-capacity region of a PD-BC $W_{Y_1|X}W_{Y_2|Y_1}$ with privacy leakage constraints and without a common message ($M_0=0$).
+Since $X-Y_1-Y_2$ forms a Markov chain, it is impossible to achieve non-trivial leakage constraints on the message $M_2$.
+Accordingly, the leakage-capacity region of the PD-BC (where $X-Y_1-Y_2$) is defined only through $L_1$.